 Queen Mary: First Royal Curator

 Kathryn Jones, Senior Curator, Royal Collection Trust, and Rebecca Lyons, Director of The Attingham Trust’s Royal Collection Studies, consider Queen Mary’s role as collector and curator.
 You can watch the recording here

 The Attingham Trust in association with the Furniture History Society

 ‘What tone is salmon-coloured?
 Interpreting documentation in historic textile furnishing schemes’ by Annabel Westman

-Interpreting archival documentation can present many challenges when furnishing an historic interior.
-Colour and design, texture and technique are just some of the queries and considerations raised when restoring beds and window curtains, seat furniture and carpets to replicate an historic period.
-This talk will concentrate on colour and design with some historic house case studies to illustrate and show how sometimes questions have been resolved by the original trimmings supplied – and a red herring will be thrown in for good measure as well.
+This talk concentrates on colour and design with some historic house case studies to illustrate and show how sometimes questions have been resolved by the original trimmings supplied – and a red herring is thrown in for good measure as well.
 You can watch the recording here.

 ‘An Irish Odyssey’

 A virtual tour of Irish historic houses in film and music, followed by a live panel discussion with Terence Dooley (Centre for the Study of Historic Irish Houses and Estates), Mary Heffernan (Office of Public Works), Donough Cahill (Irish Georgian Society) and Fionnuala Ardee (Historic Houses of Ireland), hosted by Study Programme Director Elizabeth Jamieson.
 You can watch the recording here